Azure/terraform-azurerm-avm-res-eventgrid-namespace/README.md

 ### <a name="input_name"></a> [name](#input\_name)

-Description: The Name of the Eventgrid Namespace.
+Description: The name of the EventGrid Namespace.

 Type: `string`